-You could of course implement further crippling sanctions against Iran, but you would need the cooperation of the world to do it.
-Sanctions do work indeed – as they already are – but any U.S. president would have a hard time implementing effective sanctions without China and Russia.
+You could, of course, implement further crippling sanctions against Iran, but you would need the cooperation of the world to do it.
+Sanctions do work indeed – as they already are – but any U.S. president would have a hard time implementing effective sanctions against China and Russia.
 These countries don’t seem completely interested, so I doubt it would happen.

-At the end of the day, it is important to remember that sanctions are rarely useful at guiding policy without careful consideration.
-In cases like South Africa, Liberia, Sierra Leone, sanctions didn’t change the elites policy, but negatively impacted the lives of those who had no control of their states policy.
+At the end of the day, it is important to remember that sanctions are rarely used in guiding policy without careful consideration.
+In cases like South Africa, Liberia, Sierra Leone, sanctions didn’t change the elites policy, but negatively impacted the lives of those who had no control of their state’s policy.

-On maybe a more important note, what would it take for the talks regarding the Iranian nuclear program to be successful – if that is ever possible?
+Or maybe a more important note, what would it take for the talks regarding the Iranian nuclear program to be successful – if that is even possible?

 Four scenarios I see

 1. The USA / Israel somehow agree that it isn’t nation threatening for Iran to have a nuclear weapon.

 2. Or Iran could decide that it will go along with any scenario of verification as long as it gets to develop nuclear energy.